Serge Klarsfeld: Later activism

 The Klarsfelds continued to publicize the wartime activities of prominent politicians in Germany and Austria.
-In 1986 the Klarsfelds campaigned against former United Nations Secretary-General Kurt Waldheim, who was elected President of Austria amid allegations that he had covered up his wartime activities as an officer in the Wehrmacht.
+In 1986, the Klarsfelds campaigned against Kurt Waldheim, a former United Nations Secretary-General who was elected president of Austria amid allegations that he had covered up his wartime activities as an officer in the Wehrmacht.
 In 1996, during the warfare in the former Yugoslavia, the Klarsfelds joined the outcry against Radovan Karadžić and Ratko Mladić for alleged war crimes and genocide of Bosnian Muslims.

-In December 2009, Serge Klarsfeld defied an existing consensus within the Jewish community by saying that the beatification of Pope Pius XII was an internal matter of the Church.
+In December 2009, Klarsfeld defied an existing consensus within the Jewish community by saying that the beatification of Pope Pius XII was an internal matter of the Church.
 He said that Jews should not get too involved in the process.
-Many protested the beatification on the grounds that Pius XII had contributed to the persecution of Jews throughout Europe, and had not brought the power of the church against the Nazis.
+Many protested the beatification on the grounds that Pius XII had contributed to the persecution of Jews throughout Europe, and had not brought the power of the Church against the Nazis.